samruben96/SplitIt/TRAINING.md

 The training will take place on PluralSight and will take about 10 hours.
 Data:
 I will be working with Sam in data management which will require more research about database management and SQl.
-Training will take place through codeacademy and will take about 7 hours to complete.
+Training will take place through codeacademy and will take about 7 hours to complete.]]

+## {Grant Zucker}
+I will be contributing to the iOS development ad will be doing all necessary training in PluralSight.
+The training for this program will take approximately ten hours.
+I will be working with Josh and Sam to learn more about databasemanagement and SQL.
+The training will be through codeacademy and we estimate it will take around 7 hours.